Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Fels-Naptha Soap: This is soap has been around for years and is commonly used as a stain remover.
 In addition, it can be used to laundry clothes the old-fashioned way using a washboard.
 Mostly though, if you read the reviews of firsthand experiences, it is an excellent treatment for poison ivy.

-Coleman Citronella Candle Outdoor Lantern – 70+ Hours: While preparing this article I found this citronella candle lantern and thought it was worth purchasing for less than $6.
+Coleman Citronella Candle Outdoor Lantern – 70+ Hours: While preparing this article I found this citronella candle lantern and thought it was worth purchasing.

 Portable Aqua Tabs (iodine tablets): These tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.